3750gustavo/AI-Writing-Notebook-UI/README.md

 ### Session Management:
 - The application automatically saves your session when you close the window.
-- To load a previous session, select "Load Session" from the file menu.

 ### Advanced Options:
 - Toggle the advanced options to adjust parameters like temperature, top_k, presence_penalty, min_p, and top_p, etc. for more control over the text generation.